Geodesic manifolds with a transitive subset of smooth biLipschitz maps: The case of maps coming from a Lie group action

-Hence all the hypotheses to apply Theorem \ref{smoothgeneral} hold.
-Thus, there exists a sub-bundle $\Delta\subset TN$, defined explicitely in (\ref{Delta}), such that if $d_\Delta$ is any sub-Riemannian metric coming from $\Delta$, then the geodesic metric $d$ is locally \bilip equivalent to $d_\Delta$.
-The fact that $\Delta$ is invariant under the action of a transitive subset of a Lie group, will imply, by next proposition, that it is not just $C^1$, but in fact smooth.
+Hence all of the hypotheses of Theorem \ref{smoothgeneral} apply.
+Thus, there exists a sub-bundle $\Delta\subset TN$, defined explicitly in (\ref{Delta}), such that if $d_\Delta$ is any sub-Riemannian metric coming from $\Delta$, then the geodesic metric $d$ is locally \bilip equivalent to $d_\Delta$.
+The fact that $\Delta$ is invariant under the action of a transitive subset of a Lie group, will imply, by next proposition, that $\Delta$ is not just $C^1$, but in fact smooth.

-{\prop Assume that $S$ is a set of elements of a Lie group $G$ which is transitive on the space $X:=G/H$.
+{\prop Assume that $S$ is a set of elements of a Lie group $G$ that is transitive on the space $X:=G/H$.
 Let $\Delta$ be a distribution on $X$ preserved by the action of $S$.
-Then $\Delta$ must be analytically smooth.}
+Then $\Delta$ must be real analytic.}

 \proof Since $S\subset G$ preserves the distribution $\Delta$, then any product of its elements does.
 Call $G_S$ the group generated by $S$.
-Consider $G_1:=\bar G_S$ the closure of $G_S$ in $G$: $G_1$ is a Lie group and it preserves the distribution $\Delta$ too.
+Consider $G_1:=\bar G_S$ the closure of $G_S$ in $G$.
+The set $G_1$ is a Lie group and it preserves the distribution $\Delta$ too.

 Fix a \pt $p\in X$.
-Look at the orbit map of $p$ under $G_1$
+Look at the orbit map of $p$ under $G_1$,